timothy-debock/geoserver/doc/en/user/source/community/metadata/index.rst

     configuration
     uiconfiguration
+    advanced
     user

 Bulk Operations can be done via the :api:`Metadata Rest Service <metadata.yaml>`.

-The layer metadata can be exposed by the :ref:`_csw` service, and if desired from there harvested by `GeoNetwork <https://geonetwork-opensource.org//>`_ .
-Have a look at the INSPIRE metadata tutorial for an example matching metadata/csw configuration.
+The layer metadata can be exposed by the :ref:`csw` service, from there periodically harvested by `GeoNetwork <https://geonetwork-opensource.org//>`_ .
+Have a look at the :ref:`tutorial_metadata` tutorial for an example of matching metadata and CSW configurations that can be harvested by GeoNetwork.